Understanding Data Broker Regulations in the U.S.

 • Vermont was the first state to pass regulation requiring data brokers to register with the Data Broker Act passed back in 2018

-• In 2023, the ball really started rolling when Texas passed SB2105- Data Broker Act in June 2023 requiring Data Brokers to register with the Secretary of State
+• In 2023, the ball really started rolling when Texas passed SB2105 - Data Broker Act in June 2023 requiring Data Brokers to register with the Secretary of State

 • Then Oregon showed up in July 2023 to pass HB 2052 requiring registration starting January 1st 2024

-When was the deadline to register?
+When is the deadline to register?

 Who needs to register?